 Perfect if you are looking for an external filter with an inbuilt UV sterilizer, this filter is available in three different sizes.

 This is one of the most popular canister filters available.

 It comes with an inbuilt UV sterilizer which works alongside the filter to eliminate algae, parasites and unwanted bacteria.
 Although it’s made out of plastic, it is still sturdy.
-It has three media trays which allow you to add your own filtration to create the perfect system.
+It has three media trays that allow you to add your own filtration to create the perfect system.